EnzoSeason/study-notes/design-pattern/introduction.md

     High-level modules shouldn’t depend on low-level modules.
 Both **modules should depend on abstractions**.
 In addition, abstractions shouldn’t depend on details. **Details depend on abstractions.**

+- KISS: Keep It Simple and Stupid.

+- YAGNI: You Ain’t Gonna Need It

+- DRY: Don’t Repeat Yourself

 ## Design Patterns

 Design Patterns are the solutions or design ideas that are summarized for some design problems often encountered in software development.